Gaza Solidarity Encampment (Columbia University): April 17, 2024: students establish first encampment; Shafik, Shipman, Greenwald, and Schizer testify before Congress

+NYPD standing on Butler lawns after arresting approximately 100 student demonstrators, April 18.

+A crowd surrounds the East Lawn around the time of the arrests, shortly before occupying the West Lawn, April 18.

 The next day, Shafik authorized the New York City Police Department (NYPD) to enter campus and to arrest student protesters in the encampment.
-The NYPD sent in its Strategic Response Group to arrest student protesters for the first time since the 1968 protests.
+The NYPD sent in its Strategic Response Group, which was founded as a counterterrorism unit and which has been criticized for its use of force, to arrest student protesters at Columbia for the first time since the 1968 protests.
 Columbia University employees cleared the tents.
 CUAD (Columbia University Apartheid Divest) said the university dumped students' confiscated belongings in a nearby alley.
-Three students were suspended, including Isra Hirsi, the daughter of U.S. Representative Ilhan Omar.
+Three students were suspended, including Isra Hirsi, the daughter of U.S. representative Ilhan Omar.
 After the NYPD appeared, a group of pro-Israel counter-protesters congregated to celebrate the university's response, waving American and Israeli flags.
 A protest on 114th Street and Amsterdam Avenue formed, but dispersed to allow buses with detained protesters to exit.

-Pro-Palestinian student protesters gathered on the opposite West lawn, the evening after the arrests.

 April 18, 2024: students in encampment arrested by NYPD and suspended; autonomous occupation of adjacent lawn; second encampment

 As the NYPD dismantled the first encampment on the East Butler Lawn after its Strategic Response Group had arrested approximately 100 student protesters, other students autonomously occupied the adjacent West Butler Lawn.
 Cornel West and Mohammed el-Kurd joined the crowd and spoke to the hundreds of students rallying on the lawn.
 Students hoisted their banners and eventually pitched several tents.
 A group protested outside the university's main entrance on 116th Street.
 Protesters on 116th Street and Broadway moved toward 120th Street after a man was taken into custody.
 All of the student protesters the NYPD arrested were released by late evening and informed by the university that they were indefinitely suspended.

 A staff member at Barnard resigned citing the administration's mistreatment of students, describing the decision to summon the NYPD on students "insanely racially violent."